belle2/basf2/online_book/basf2/event_display.rst

 .. include:: ../lesson_footer.rstinclude

-.. topic:: Authors of this lesson
+.. rubric:: Authors of this lesson

     Sam Cunliffe and Kilian Lieret